gtruch/ananimlib/docs/index.rst

 ============================================================
 .. image:: Logo.gif
   :width: 100%

 |

-AnAnimlib, was inspired by `ManimLib <https://github.com/3b1b/manim>`_ by Grant Sanderson of 3 Blue 1 Brown.
+AnAnimLib was inspired by `ManimLib <https://github.com/3b1b/manim>`_ by Grant Sanderson of `3Blue1Brown <https://www.youtube.com/c/3blue1brown>`_.
 The aim of AnAnimlib is to facilitate the creation of mathematically preceise animations through an intuitive and extensible API.

 The following code spins a square it as it moves across the canvas.